 I am a tenure-track Assistant Professor of English in the Faculty of Arts & Philosophy of the University of Ghent.
 I previously held (post)doctoral positions at the Universities of Edinburgh and Leuven.
 My research focuses on the literature and culture of the Romantic period, extending into the eighteenth century and Victorian period; I'm particularly interested in late-Romantic culture (1820s through 1840s).
-Combining methods at the intersection of translation studies, media theory, and literary theory, I investigate the ways in which British culture is shaped by practices and ideas of translation and mediation.
-I have recently also taken a particular interest in the Romantic reception of early-modern print and media culture.
+Combining methods at the intersection of literary theory, media theory and cultural theory, I investigate the ways in which British culture is shaped by practices and ideas of mediation.

 I welcome applications to supervise theses and dissertations that fall within the broad scope of my research interests.
 I currently (co-)supervise doctoral research by Dominic Bentley-Hussey and Lina Vekeman, and a senior postdoc held by Rita Dashwood.